 1) Make sure your kitchen is clean to start your freezer meals.
 You don’t want to have to clean then cook, because you’re going to be washing dishes while cooking at a rapid fire pace.
 At least I was.
 I only have a few pots and pans, a few mixing bowls, a couple of whisks, etc. I don’t have a fully outfitted kitchen big enough for an army.
 On a regular basis I feed four people – so my kitchen reflects our needs.

 2) Think about what you want to stock up on.
 I know we eat a lot of chicken meals, some with hamburger, and a lot of casserole type meals.
 You can start with what’s in your pantry and build from there.
-It’s a great way to make the most of what you have/
+It’s a great way to make the most of what you have.
+Basically approach freezer meals the same way you would any meal plan.

 4) Stock up on freezer bags and aluminum pans.
 Those 3/$1 pans come in all shapes and sizes.
 I bought ones that hold about 2 pounds of food, because 4 people divided by 2 pounds is 8 ounces each.
 That’s plenty for the main dish for us.
 Buy good plastic baggies (I recommend Ziploc) in both gallon and quart size.